vinceimbat/vinceimbat/content/The Los Baños internment camp.md

 2,122 civilian internees
 Breakfast of unhusked rice (palay) and ersatz (coffee)

-Los Baños interment camp started in December 1942 when the Japnese when the Japanese sent 800 single males from Santo Tomas University, which they converted into a hospital, to the Agricultural College of UPLB.
+Los Baños interment camp started in December 1942 when the Japanese when the Japanese sent 800 single males from Santo Tomas University, which they converted into a hospital, to the Agricultural College of UPLB.
 These males were from Cebu, which the Japanese captured in early 1942.

 Prisoners were 3 days old to 70 years old.
 Ten nationalities:
 1. Americans - 1575